shoppon/pychatgpt/README.md

 1. install python 3.8 or later.
 2. run `pip install -r requirments.txt` to install dependencies.
 3. run `python setup.py install` to install pychatgpt.
-4. fill in hook.url and openai.api_key in `/etc/pychatgpt/pychatgpt.conf`.
-5. run `pychatgpt-hook --config-file /etc/pychatgpt/pychatgpt.conf` to start.
+4. run `pychatgpt-hook --config-file /etc/pychatgpt/pychatgpt.conf` to start.

 # usage
 pychatgpt use group or contacts as the conversation unit.